The Hungover Games

 The Hungover Games is a 2014 American parody film, directed by Josh Stolberg.
-The film's title and central plot primarily follow both The Hangover and The Hunger Games, as well as parodying Ted, Pirates of the Caribbean, Avatar, Charlie and the Chocolate Factory, The Human Centipede, The Lone Ranger, Django Unchained, Thor, Carrie, The Muppets, Borat, The Walking Dead, District 9, and The Real Housewives.
+The film's title and central plot primarily follow both The Hangover and The Hunger Games, as well as parodying Ted, Pirates of the Caribbean, Avatar, Charlie and the Chocolate Factory, The Human Centipede, The Lone Ranger, Django Unchained, Thor, Carrie, The Muppets, Borat, Taken, The Walking Dead, and The Real Housewives.

 Plot

 Four friends head out for a bachelor party for their friend Doug, who is marrying a man named Tracey.
 They plan a quiet, subdued night at a small hotel in Laughlin, Nevada.
 They put their friend Zach in a straitjacket and cone to ensure he does not drug them and they drink non-alcoholic beer.

 Waking up the next morning, they are in a strange room littered with party and sex toys and realize that Doug is missing.
 A woman named "Effing" walks in and Zach recognizes her as a remake of Effie Trinket.
 When Ed opens the door they find they are on a train bound for the "Hungover Games," a fight to the death in an arena between various Hollywood districts.
 The three watch a video on Zach's phone and see that they all volunteered as tribute the previous night in their drunken state.
 They will have to fight in the games to find Doug and get him back to his wedding in time.

-At the training center they meet other tributes, including the gay Thor, Tonto, Gratuitous Nudity (two topless women), Carrie (nicknamed Scary), and Ted.
+At the training center they meet other tributes, including the gay Thor, Tonto, Gratuitous Nudity (two topless women), Carrie (nicknamed Scary), and Teddy.
 Ed meets Katnip Everlean, a girl he met the previous night while drunk who likes him.
 Training ends and they are sent to rooms where they will ascend into the arena.
 While searching the rooms they see a man rising but are forced out after Zach spills boba tea on the control panel.

 The games begin and the tributes begin murdering each other.
 Zach becomes separated from Ed and Bradley.
 The two flee and spend the night in a tree to sleep but witness two other tributes' deaths.
 They see Zach with the Careers and see he has joined them to help find (and kill) Ed and Bradley.
 In the morning Bradley drops a hive of "Swaggerjacks" (wasps) onto the careers sleeping below them.
 In the process Bradley and Ed are stung several times and the hallucinogenic venom causes them to pass out.
 They awaken and find Zach has nursed them back to health and they continue searching for Doug.